Actindo-AG/Documentation/RetailSuiteAccounting/Integration/02_ManageTaxKeys.md

 You can delete a tax key, for example if it is no longer applicable.

-> [Info] Be aware that the tax key will be deleted permanently.
+> [Info] Note that the tax key will be deleted permanently.
 If you want to limit the applicability of a tax key, it is recommended to specify a validity period in the *Valid from* and *to* fields instead.

 #### Prerequisites